Academic appeals

 Primary page content

-The information on this page applies to undergraduate and postgraduate taught students (eg BA, MA, PGCE, Foundation).
+The information on this page applies to students on undergraduate and postgraduate taught courses (eg BA, MA, PGCE, Foundation)

-Postgraduate Research (eg PhD, MPhil) has different guidance.
+Postgraduate Research students (eg PhD, MPhil) have different guidance.

 When you can appeal